prantoran/storefront/Notes/DjangoORM.md

 Operations on a queryset will return a new queryset. i.e. `query_set.filter().filter().order_by()`

+## QuerySet Cache
+Caching happens only if we evaluate the entire queryset first.

 # SQL
 ## Concat
 There are two ways to use the CONCAT function in SQL query: